Fugitive of the Judoon: Development

 "Fugitive of the Judoon" was written by Vinay Patel, who wrote an episode of the previous series, "Demons of the Punjab", as well as by showrunner Chris Chibnall.
+An early version of what became Fugitive of the Judoon had been discussed as early as March 2016, in the very first writer's room sessions of Chris Chibnall's era as showrunner.
+Regarding the story’s origins, Vinay Patel remarked, “I have a real affection for cathedral cities… The idea of aliens in a lovely, genteel, prestigious British cathedral town feels very Who-y”.
+As writer Vinay Patel was already friends with director Nida Manzoor, this influenced his writing process: "it was fun being able to write what I could to suit what I knew to be her strengths and interests."

 Casting

 Jo Martin appears as a character named Ruth Clayton, later revealed to be a previously unknown incarnation of the Doctor.
 Martin is credited as Ruth and with an "introducing" credit as the Doctor, as previous new incarnations of the character have been since 2005.
 Neil Stuke was also cast, and the episode featured the Judoon.
 Further cast members were announced in Doctor Who Magazine #547 in early January 2020.
 The episode featured the return of Jack Harkness played by John Barrowman, after a ten-year absence from the series.
 Barrowman's appearance was not publicised prior to broadcast.
 Russell T Davies, executive producer and lead writer of Doctor Who between 2005 and 2010, receives on-screen credit as the creator of the Judoon and Jack Harkness.